cs-fullstack-2020-spring/nodejs-rest-cw-ChrisJHuntley/README.md

 # nodejs-rest-cw
 node.js REST classwork

+You have to ask questions if you're stuck.
+You have to go to study session.
+And you have to improve from here.
+### Score : 0
 # In your web service
 - Create endpoints using RESTful syntax to support the 4 CRUD operations for a `blogpost` resource
   - The endpoints should accept and/or return JSON user objects with the following properties: